Lucian Freud: Mature style

 Freud's subjects, who needed to make a very large and uncertain commitment of their time, were often the people in his life; friends, family, fellow painters, lovers, children.
-He said, "The subject matter is autobiographical, it's all to do with hope and memory and sensuality and involvement, really."
-However the titles were mostly anonymous, and the identity of the sitter not always disclosed; the Duke and Duchess of Devonshire had a portrait of one of Freud's daughters as a baby for several years before he mentioned who the model was.
-In the 1970s Freud spent 4,000 hours on a series of paintings of his mother, about which art historian Lawrence Gowing observed "it is more than 300 years since a painter showed as directly and as visually his relationship with his mother.
+He said, "The subject matter is autobiographical.
+It's all to do with hope and memory and sensuality and involvement, really."
+But the titles were mostly anonymous and the sitter's identity not always disclosed; the Duke and Duchess of Devonshire had a portrait of one of Freud's daughters as a baby for several years before he mentioned who the model was.
+In the 1970s, Freud spent 4,000 hours on a series of paintings of his mother, of which art historian Lawrence Gowing wrote, "it is more than 300 years since a painter showed as directly and as visually his relationship with his mother.
 And that was Rembrandt."

-Freud painted from life, and usually spent a great deal of time with each subject, demanding the model's presence even while working on the background of the portrait.
-Ria, Naked Portrait 2007, a nude completed in 2007, required sixteen months of work, with the model, Ria Kirby, posing all but four evenings during that time.
+Freud painted from life and usually spent a great deal of time with each subject, demanding the model's presence even while working on the background of the portrait.
+Ria, Naked Portrait 2007 required 16 months of work, with the model, Ria Kirby, posing all but four evenings during that time.
 With each session averaging five hours, the painting took approximately 2,400 hours to complete.
-A rapport with his models was necessary, and while at work, Freud was characterised as "an outstanding raconteur and mimic".
-Regarding the difficulty in deciding when a painting is completed, Freud said that "he feels he's finished when he gets the impression he's working on somebody else's painting".
-Paintings were divided into day paintings done in natural light and night paintings done under artificial light, and the sessions, and lighting, were never mixed.
+A rapport with his models was necessary, and while at work, Freud was reportedly "an outstanding raconteur and mimic".
+Of the difficulty in deciding when a painting is completed, Freud said that "he feels he's finished when he gets the impression he's working on somebody else's painting".
+Paintings were divided into day paintings, done in natural light, and night paintings, done under artificial light, and the sessions and lighting were never mixed.

-It was Freud's practice to begin a painting by first drawing in charcoal on the canvas.
+Freud began a painting by first drawing in charcoal.
 He then applied paint to a small area of the canvas, and gradually worked outward from that point.
 For a new sitter, he often started with the head as a means of "getting to know" the person, then painted the rest of the figure, eventually returning to the head as his comprehension of the model deepened.
 A section of canvas was intentionally left bare until the painting was finished.
-The finished painting is an accumulation of richly worked layers of pigment, as well as months of intense observation.
+The finished painting is an accumulation of richly worked layers of pigment and months of intense observation.